 Method and assumptions used in calculations of actuarially determined contributions.
-The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported (June 30, 2018 employer contributions were determined in the June 30, 2015 valuation).
+The actuarially determined contributions in the schedule of employer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported (June 30, 2021 employer contributions were determined in the June 30, 2018 valuation).
 The following actuarial methods and assumptions were used to determine the most recent contributions reported in that schedule:

-Actuarial cost method Entry age

-Amortization method Level dollar, closed
+Actuarial cost method Entry age Amortization method Level dollar, closed

-Remaining amortization period 18.2 years
+Remaining amortization period 15.6 years

-Asset valuation method 5-year smoothed market
+Asset valuation method 5-year smoothed fair value